teamneusta/pimcore-translation-migration-bundle/docs/index.md

 ![](03-migrated-translations.png)

-Executing the command more another time without changing anything, would result in the same output.
-Only if a Pimcore translation is changed, it will be skipped from migration.
+Executing the command another time, without changing anything, would result in the same output.
+Only if a Pimcore translation is changed, it will be skipped during migration.
 The `creationDate` and `modificationDate` timestamps are compared when looking for changes.